barryclark/jekyll-now/_posts/2024-03-10-Intelligible-1.md

 ## 2 Problem Description ##
 <a name="sec_problem_definition"></a>

-In this work, it was decided to focus on image classification problems.
+Concerning this article, it was decided to focus on image classification problems.
 While many different problem types are suitable, we chose the problem of discriminating between images of triangles and images of squares (with no real rationale other than that corner features seemed intuitive to focus on, and both squares and triangles have corners).
 It was decided to make the images "black and white" to avoid extra complexity around color.
 To add variety, the images were rotated about the center and scaled (with a variance of about 10 pixels) to have subtly different sizes (both choices were arbitrary).
 The images were $210 \times 210$ pixels (again, this number was arbitrarily selected).

 ![_config.yml]({{ site.baseurl }}/images/Intelligible-1/triangle.jpg){: width="550"}\
 <span style="font-size: x-small">Figure 1: A selection of the various triangle images within the database.</span>